javascript-tutorial/en.javascript.info/5-animation/3-js-animation/article.md

 Each `setInterval` triggers once per `20ms`, but they are independent, so we have several independent runs within `20ms`.

-These several independant actions should be grouped together, because it's easier for the browser to redraw things once per `20ms`.
+These several independent actions should be grouped together, because it's easier for the browser to redraw things once per `20ms`.

 In other words, this: